Washington state lawmaker blasted for saying some nurses 'probably play cards' during work

 "There is zero logic behind an amendment to the rest breaks bill that would cover nurses and patients in some hospitals, while leaving others without any protections," it said in a statement.

-The association also said that it would make it more difficult to recruit nurses to rural facilities.
+The association also said it would make it more difficult to recruit nurses to rural facilities.

 "With all due respect, Sen. Walsh: perhaps it's time for you to put down the cards and pick up the literature," it said.